 - Discovery and Developmental Therapeutics

-Dr. Harris joined the Division of Hematology and Oncology in the Department of Internal Medicine of the Emory University School of Medicine in 1998.
-Since then, he has worked to develop new treatments for kidney cancer, bladder cancer and prostate cancer through clinical trials and translational research at Winship Cancer Institute and the Atlanta Veterans Affairs Medical Center.
+Wayne B. Harris, MD, is Assistant Professor in the Department of Hematology and Medical Oncology at Emory University School of Medicine.
+Dr. Harris also serves as the Assistant Chief of Hematology and Medical Oncology at the Atlanta Veterans Affairs Medical Center.
+Since joining the faculty in 1998, he has worked to develop new treatments for kidney cancer, bladder cancer and prostate cancer through clinical trials and translational research at Winship Cancer Institute and the Atlanta Veterans Affairs Medical Center.
 These include numerous investigator-initiated, cooperative group and industry-sponsored studies.

 On a national level, Dr. Harris works as a member of the Core Committee for Genitourinary Oncology of the Eastern Cooperative Oncology Group; American College of Radiology Imaging Network where he has served the principle investigator for national clinical trials.